 How do we control the amount of nutrients plants get over their life?
 You’ll need to measure out the nutrients carefully as well as take tests of soil and Total Dissolved Solids to ensure that your plants are getting what they need.

 Before you water, make sure that you test to see if your plants are ready for watering at all, even if it is on schedule.
-Push your pinky about ¼” into the soil—if it is damp, you probably don’t need to water.
+Push your pinky about ¼” into the soil—if it is damp, you probably don’t need to water it.
 You can also check the humidity levels and well as the temperature to get a general understanding of how much moisture is in the air.
-If your soil is dry and crumbly, you need to water ASAP.
+If your soil is dry and crumbly, you need to water it ASAP.

 You may even want to use a sprayer to moisten your leaves but the goal here should be your roots (also make sure not to get too much water on the buds).
 If you’re getting tired of watering by hand, you could also invest in an automatic irrigation system that runs on a timer, allowing you to automatically water your plants.
 Regardless of how you decide to water your plants, you’ll need to monitor your soil health often, once a day if possible.